ibm-cloud-docs/architecture-framework/architecture-diagram.md

 ## Installing the stencils and shapes
 {: #ibm-cloud-stencils}

 The latest library was built in collaboration with IBM Design Language.
-You can install the `{{site.data.keyword.cloud_notm}} Architecture Stencils` for draw.io from [architecture-icons](https://github.com/IBM-Cloud/architecture-icons/tree/main/drawio).
+You can install the `{{site.data.keyword.cloud_notm}} Architecture Stencils` for draw.io from [architecture-icons](https://github.com/IBM-Cloud/architecture-icons/tree/main/drawio){: external}.

 ## Creating your diagram
 {: #drawio-diagram}

-Before you create your diagram, follow the instructions to download the {{site.data.keyword.cloud_notm}} stencils in [Getting stencil libraries compatible with draw.io application](https://github.com/IBM-Cloud/architecture-icons?tab=readme-ov-file#getting-stencil-libraries-compatible-with-drawio-application)(: external).
+Before you create your diagram, follow the instructions to download the {{site.data.keyword.cloud_notm}} stencils in [Getting stencil libraries compatible with draw.io application](https://github.com/IBM-Cloud/architecture-icons?tab=readme-ov-file#getting-stencil-libraries-compatible-with-drawio-application){: external}.

 To start creating diagrams, open the draw.io application.